PhyloGrok/AnalyzeNetworksAndPathways/README.md

 <b>4.
 Results on the differential centrality of miRNA-mRNA interaction networks </b>

 When we examine networks with smaller subsets of mRNA members, the network structure takes on several observed characteristics.
+Degree, betweeness, and eigen centrality increase in the mRNAs as expected, while the respective miRNA metrics vary only slightly.
+In the closeness metric, both mRNA and miRNA show a large increase.